The Scorpion King (1992 film): Release

 Fox released the DVD in the US on May 25, 2004.

 Reception

 J. Doyle Wallis of DVD Talk rated it 3/5 stars and wrote, "Extremely mediocre story is elevated by the action talent on hand, mainly Kim Won-jun, whose jaw dropping skills make the film worth owning for any martial fan."
 The Encyclopedia of Martial Arts Movies rated it 3.5/4 stars and wrote of the climax, "Although slightly marred by wire special effects, the bulk of the battle is breathtaking martial arts – perhaps some of the best ever filmed, and certainly the best of the year."

 Styles

-Taekwondo-A Korean martial art which focuses almost exclusively on kicks, Taekwondo was utilized by Sonny Wang and incorporated into his own signature style (kung fu that resembles a scorpion).
+Xieziquan (蝎子拳)- A Chinese kung fu martial art which focuses almost exclusively on kicks, Xieziquan was utilized by Sonny Wang and incorporated the Korean martial art known as Taekwondo into his own signature style to make it resemble a scorpion.

-Boxing-A basic sport that uses:
+Boxing- A basic sport that uses: